FelixWaigner/user-management-app/README.md

  ## 🤔 What is this project about?
- In this project i wanted to learn how to use public API's with Reactjs.
+ In this project i wanted to learn how to use public REST API's with Reactjs.

 ## 🛠️  Built with